base/base/docs/specs/protocol/exec-engine.md

 The requirements of this object are the same as extended [`PayloadAttributesV2`](#extended-payloadattributesv2) with the addition of `parentBeaconBlockRoot` which is the parent beacon block root from the L1 origin block of the L2 block.

-The `parentBeaconBlockRoot` must be nil for Bedrock/Canyon/Delta payloads.
 Starting at Ecotone, the `parentBeaconBlockRoot` must be set to the L1 origin `parentBeaconBlockRoot`, or a zero `bytes32` if the Dencun functionality with `parentBeaconBlockRoot` is not active on L1.